galasa-dev/automation/README.md

 1. [offline-tools](#offline-tools): Source code for the copyright checker tool
 1. [pipelines](#pipelines): The CustomResourceDefinitions used in our Tekton build pipelines, ClusterRoles, EventListeners, Pipelines, Roles, ServiceAccounts and Tasks
 1. [releasePipeline](#release-pipeline): Scripts, instructions and CustomResourceDefinitions for a Galasa release

+# GitHub-Actions

+This directory contains GitHub Actions workflows.
+Runs of these workflows can be found in the [Actions tab](https://github.com/galasa-dev/automation/actions) of this repository.

+apply-galasa-resources:
+Uses `galasactl resources apply` to apply changes to the file [galasa-service1-resources.yaml](./infrastructure/galasa-kube1/galasa-service1/galasa-service1-resources.yaml) to galasa-service1's CPS properties.

+base-image:
+Builds and pushes the Galasa base httpd image to GHCR.
+Should be triggered if changes are made to the [base Dockerfile](./dockerfiles/base/base.Dockerfile).

+build-automation:
+This workflow runs when code changes are merged into the main branch of this repository.
+It builds the custom Docker images whose Dockerfiles can be found in the [dockerfiles/common](./dockerfiles/common/) directory, and pushes these to GHCR.
+More information about these images can be found [below](#dockerfiles).

+build-helm:
+Uses the Helm CLI to uninstall, install and test galasa-service1.

+pr-build-automation:
+This workflow runs if a Pull Request is opened on this reposutory.
+It builds the custom Docker images whose Dockerfiles can be found in the [dockerfiles/common](./dockerfiles/common/) directory to make sure they build successfully.

+regression-tests-core-non-zos:
+This workflow runs daily and regression tests a selection of the Galasa Managers that do not exercise z/OS so these tests can be run on the external galasa-service1.

+run-core-test:
+Runs the test CoreManagerIVT on galasa-service1 for the purpose of verifying the service health.

+sync-docker-proxy:
+Runs weekly to sync images stored in Galasa's [GitHub Packages](https://github.com/orgs/galasa-dev/packages) with any updates from Docker Hub.

+## Release Process Workflows

+release-branch-create:
+Creates a new branch on a selection of repositories from a source branch.

+release-branch-delete:
+Deletes a branch on a selection of repositories.

+release-branch-tag:
+Tags a branch with a `vx.xx.x` tag on a selection of repositories.

+release-central-publisher-portal:
+Bundles all dev.galasa artifacts into a zip and uses the Central Publisher Portal API to publish them to the staging repository, before releasing to Maven Central.

 # Build-images